d351d3r/oldCV/README.md

 # LaTeX resume template

 This is the template I use for my own resume.
-I've forked it from another repository :
+I've forked it from Harsh Gadgil's repository :

 1. [Harsh Gadgil's resume template](https://github.com/opensorceror/Data-Engineer-Resume-LaTeX)